ochaniashish/hugo-try/content/project/dissertation/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-<DIV align="justify"> This paper examines how and to what extent financial media coverage is affected by events in cryptocurrency markets.
-I find that the financial media responds to the rising demand for news about the cryptocurrency market by either delaying earnings news coverage or lowering the quality of earnings news articles.
-On crypto event days, earnings news articles are shorter and rely more on quantitative data suggesting that fewer resources were allocated by media firms to earnings announcement news articles.
-Capital markets react less to earnings announcements as a result of the reduced coverage by financial media on crypto event days.
-Interestingly, media increases coverage of firm-specific events in the 30-day period after the crypto event to cater to the informational demand from equity investors. </DIV>
+<DIV align="justify"> The figure shows the difference between the media coverage of affected firms and other firms during two months around their earnings announcement day.
+The affected firms are the firms which released their earnings information on a crypto event day.
+I observe that earnings news coverage is lower for the affected firms on the day of crypto events.
+Interestingly, there is an increase in firm-specific media coverage of affected firms in the one month period after the crypto event.
+It appears that media capitalizes on the demand for crypto news on a crypto event day but decides to cover the firm later to satisfy the investor demand for the information about firms.
+No statistical difference in media coverage of affected firms and other firms before the earnings announcement suggests that there were no pre-trends.  </DIV>